 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients given antianxiety medications.
-Antianxiety drugs are given to patients suffering from depression or anxiety.
+This indicates the percentage of residents who were prescribed antianxiety drugs.
+Antianxiety drugs are prescribed to patients suffering from depression or anxiety.

 Managing Depression Among Residents